ipilcher/sht/tests/TEST_README.md

 - All tests use assertions for validation
 - Memory leaks are prevented through proper cleanup
 - Tests are independent and can run in any order
-- The `-DSHT_DOXYGEN` flag excludes the old test code in ht.c
 - Abort conditions are tested using `setjmp`/`longjmp` to recover from `abort()` calls:
   - Custom abort handler captures error message via `sht_abort_print` callback
   - Uses `longjmp()` to return control to test instead of terminating program